Hey, you made it to part four of my lady’s guide to dressing with an ostomy!

 “Laura is new to the blogging world starting her blog Stoma-licious in May 2015.
 After having ileostomy surgery for Crohn’s disease in 2013, she has since travelled the world with ostomy in tow.
 She started her blog Stoma-licious to raise awareness of IBD and ostomies in her home country of Australia, and share her stories of travelling with an ostomy, showing there is life after surgery and much, much more”!

 Amy has helped with photos and has given some great tips!
 If you’d like to get in touch with her, she can be reached at firstname.lastname@example.org

-Bethany was one of the first ladies to send in photos, and I’m grateful for all the helpful images she supplied.
+Bethany was one of the first ladies to send in photos for this guide.
+I’m grateful for all the helpful images she supplies.

-Erin has provided some great photos, and is open to giving advice about living with an ostomy, so feel free to connect with her.
+Erin has provided some great photos and is open to giving advice about living with an ostomy.

 Katrina is a new ileostomate who sent in some great photos for this guide!